Most Effective Products

 Where to Inspect

-Carpetweed thrives on thin turf or turf that is younger.
-This weed grows well in moist soil, but can also grow in drier environments.
+Carpetweed thrives on thin or younger turf.
+It grows well in moist soil but can also grow in drier environments.

 Carpetweed germinates later in the year than most other summer annuals, so it’s easy for this low-growing weed to go unnoticed.